madu-braga/Bertoti/IHC/readme.md

  ### 1.4.1 Use of Color, Level A
 Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
   <br><br><img src=".gif" width="660" height="500"><br>
-  >Duolingo is an example of this heuristic and siga is a counter example, because they don't have that function
+  >Duolingo is an example of this heuristic and siga is a counter example, because they don't have this function

 <br>
 <br>